mako-framework/docs/02_routing_and_controllers/04_response.md

 ### Basics

 The `body` method allows you to set the response body.
 This is not normally needed as the framework automatically sets the response body to the return value of your controller/route action.
-It can however be useful if you want to alter the response body in [middleware](:base_url:/docs/:version:/routing-and-controllers:routing#route_middleware).
+It can; however, be useful if you want to alter the response body in [middleware](:base_url:/docs/:version:/routing-and-controllers:routing#route_middleware).

 The `getBody` method returns the response body.